-The moment he entered the terminal, the truth of his situation came crushing down on him.
+The moment he entered the terminal, the truth of his situation came crashing down on him.

 He sighed and dragged his suitcase behind him.
 A frown had been permanently etched onto his handsome face since the day he received that phone call from his mother.
 “Your father is very ill and he wants you to come home as soon as possible,” his mother had said.
 She didn’t say more, but he knew what the message really meant - “Come home and assume your role as head of this family.”

 He didn’t hate his parents, nor did he have any plans on shirking his duties and responsibilities as heir to his father’s powerful business dynasty.
 If not for that damning prerequisite that came with it - marriage!
 One would think that they were still living in medieval times with the way they arranged this union between him and the Almendrezes’ only child.
 He was twelve when his father told him about the betrothal, but he didn't take it seriously.
 He thought it was a joke.
 How wrong he was!

 It’s been fifteen years since he’d last seen the headstrong and very exasperating daughter of his father’s best friend, yet her memory seemed to have been imprinted in his brain.
 She was eight or nine, and he, was turning fourteen at the time.
 He knew their parents had organized that whole summer to get the two of them to spend time together, help them get to know each other better.
 And at fourteen, that did not sit well with him.
 He had his own plans.
 He liked other girls.
 And if he were to marry, he wanted to be the one to choose his bride.